Fat Bike Trails

 South of Cable, WI:

-We at Up North Guided Tours help to maintain 3 trails that can be ridden using fat tire bikes, all of which are located just South of downtown Cable Heaven (HVN), Heaven Extended (HVN X), and Tortoise (TRTS).
+We at Up North Guided Tours help to maintain 3 Fat Bike trails, all of which are located just South of downtown Cable: Heaven (HVN), Heaven Extended (HVN X), and Tortoise (TRTS).
 All three are East of HWY 63 and West of Randysek Road.
 HVN and TRTS are within Bayfield County Forestland with access points off Randysek, and HVN X is on a large tract of private land directly to the West of HVN’s far point.
-There is next to no signage on these trails, so TAKE OUR ADVANCED TOUR, then you’ll know where you are going!
-All three, but HVN X in particular, are pretty damn remote, so be prepared (parts, tools, hydration, nutrition, some medical gear, extra layers, and communication devices with service) or leave it to us.
+There is next to no signage on these trails, so if you do not know these trails, TAKE OUR ADVANCED TOUR, then you’ll know where you are going!
+All three, but HVN X in particular, are pretty remote and challenging, so be prepared (parts, tools, hydration, nutrition, some medical gear, extra layers, and communication devices with service) or leave it to us.

 Heaven Extended (HVN X)